tmtsoftware/csw-prototype/cs/README.md

 ```

 This looks up the config service that was registered with the name `csName` in the location service and then
 gets the contents of the given file, returning an Option[Config], if successful.
+There are also methods available
+to get the contents of a file stored in the Config Service as a string or read it as a file or stream.

 Config Service Application